The 203 Theremin

 The following graph illustrates the approximate relationship of pitch and hand distance for a 203 theremin, when constructed and calibrated as specified in this article:

 As in previous articles, I have supplied detailed lay-out drawings for the circuit using Vector perforated board and Wire-Wrap® terminals and sockets.
 To obtain a compact form-factor, this circuit lay-out is dense, requiring an advanced level of construction skill.
-This article also includes details to fabricate the theremin's enclosure and antenna assembly.
-Alternatively, builders may devise their own.
-For those who prefer additional construction guidance, I have included an "Assembly Procedure" section with step-by-step instructions for fabricating the 203 Theremin.

 Assembly Procedure